stanwood/Macchiato_iOS/README.md

 ##### Overview

-The UI Testing tool works by quering element types from the views hierchy and they can be accessed by caling a custom key or an index.
-For example, if we look at the image below from develop.apple.com, we can see how the elements are layed out.
+The UI Testing tool works by querying  element types from the views hierarchy and they can be accessed by calling a custom key or an index.
+For example, if we look at the image below from develop.apple.com, we can see how the elements are laid out.

 <p align="center">
     <img src="Assets/views hierchy.png?raw=false" alt="STWUITestingKit"/>